pbrudny/learning-solidity-2018/README.md

 * feel free to add your solution to any challenge (of course if it's different than the existing one)

 ### Example:
-If you want to add another Fundraising contract:
+If you want to add another Basic Token contract:
 1. Fork the repo
-2. Add `fundraising_b.sol` to the `09_fundraising` directory
+2. Add `basic_token_b.sol` to the `07_basic_token` directory
 3. Make a PR
 4. Let me review it and merge it
-5. Enjoy having nice contribution to the great project :)
+5. Enjoy having a nice contribution to the great project :)

 ## Like it?
 If you like it please share it with others :)